 They are keenly aware any Auto file (automatic returns) will most certainly eat or kill their business significantly.
 So they have sent armies of lobbyists to DC to squelch any talk of this.
-In addition to the lobbying, they also take part in a marketing campaign of FUD (Fear Uncertainty and Doubt), where they like to use the complexities of the tax code as a bludgeon to scare most folks, into using their services.
-They use tactics like not getting the maximum from your return, dangers of missing something costing you penalties all in the hopes of utilizing their services.
+In addition to the lobbying, they also take part in a marketing campaign of FUD (Fear Uncertainty and Doubt) by folks like Grover Norquist about how automated taxes will encourage government to collect more taxes.. its an off the wall idea.. but Republicans consider it gospel,finally assorted other groups like to use the complexities of the tax code as a bludgeon to scare most folks, into using their services.
+They use tactics like not getting the maximum from your return, over-payment of taxes, abuse of the tax code etc..
+Any of these can easily be done today.

 Debunking common taxpayer arguments about automating returns.

 Outside of the tax prep industry objections, when the concept of automating tax filing/returns is explored by those that do their own taxes, some tax payers are quick to point out they itemize their returns and the government may not know way to know all they’re expenses and deductions, and they do not want to miss-out.